-Unless the employer requires an unoﬃcial transcript, which would be noted on the job description in LionSHARE, we only require a copy of your spring course schedule.
+Unless the employer requires an unoﬃcial transcript, which will be noted in the job description in LionSHARE, we only require a copy of your spring course schedule.
 This is to conﬁrm eligibility for the Navab Fellowship Program.
-You can copy and paste your spring course schedule into a word document, save as a PDF, and submit with your application materials in LionSHARE.
+You can copy and paste your spring course schedule into a word document, save it as a PDF, and submit it with your application materials in LionSHARE.
 If the employer requires a transcript, please submit a full copy of your unoﬃcial transcript instead of the spring course schedule.

 How many positions can I apply to?